What size wire for well pump? Have a new well installed and need to wire it? You can use a standard romex inside the house.

 A neutral wire is necessary for a number of reasons.
 For one, the load will not run at its maximum efficiency if there is no neutral.
 It is also necessary to prevent voltage spikes.
 In addition to this, a neutral wire will prevent the motor from overheating and damage the surrounding wiring.
 A third reason is that the pump can have a low flow rate, which can lead to dim lights and a loss of well prime.
 What size wire for well pump?

 The voltage of a pump’s electrical circuit is affected by the resistance between the two wires.
 If a pump is made of metal, the service grounded conductor should not affect it.
 A pump made of plastic will require a supplemental grounding source.
-Alternatively, a 240-volt electrical circuit will have a reduced voltage between the two wires.
-If you have a pump with a low-voltage voltage, you should use a separate switch box for its neutral.
+Alternatively, a 120-volt electrical circuit will have a reduced voltage between the two wires.

 The resistance of a well pump’s wire varies, depending on brand and model.
 A waterproof electrical wiring splice kit, available at plumbing and electrical suppliers, is a good choice.
 In addition to the voltage, the resistance of the wire also varies.
 A 100-foot length of #10 copper pump wire has 0.214 Ohms of resistance.
 In contrast, a 240-volt motor has a 20-megOhms resistor.